DDP-Projekt/Kompilierer/CONTRIBUTING-en.md

 # Contributing to DDP

 DDP is and will always be open source and any contributions are welcome!
-You can contribute to this project by submitting pull requests.
+You can contribute to this project by submitting pull requests to the `dev` branch.

 Instructions for setting up a development environment are written below.